cseanburns/personal_knowledge_mgmt/src/5d-library-sources-part-2.md

 I can keep the default field search set to **All Fields**, or focus on other fields, like **Topic**, which searches titles, abstracts, and keywords.

-As of August 1, 2022, this query retrieves 1,134 results.
+As of July 10, 2025, this query retrieves 4,731 results.
 Let's say that my search is a bit too broad still, and I want to refine my query to narrow my results.
 Just like in *Factiva*, *WoS* offers a proximity operator called NEAR.
-Let's try it out with the following query on the *WoS* advanced search page:
+Let's try it out with the following query on the *WoS* advanced search page.
+To access the advanced search formm, return to the serach page and click on **Advanced Search**.

 <figure>
 <img src="images/10-image-4.png"